 Why do we need it?

 - Easy communication of applications written in Java.

 - Time consumption in creating a set of code and understanding messaging service algorithms to create a connection.

-It has been accepted industry-wide by experts in the Information Technology Industry and it will continue to grow and hence learning it will help you in adapting to the growing demands of the industry and help you in being updated in java and aid you in a longer and greater career.
+It has been accepted industry-wide by experts in the Information Technology Industry.
+It will continue to grow, and hence learning it will help you adapt to the growing demands of the industry and help you in being updated in java and aid you in a longer and greater career.

 This has been a guide to What is JMS?.
 Here we discussed the basic concept, skills required, working, need, along with career growth and advantages of JMS.
 You can also go through our other suggested articles to learn more –